 \section{Introduction}

 Authorship analysis is the study of writing styles to determine the authorship of a piece of text, impacting areas from forensic investigation, such as distinguishing between murders and suicides \cite{chaski2005forensic_court}, to tracking terrorist threats \cite{winter2019terrorism,cafiero2023aa_qanon}.
-It addresses challenges in digital forensics and cybersecurity, including the fight against misinformation, impersonation, and cyber threats like phishing and deceptive social media posts \cite{argamon2018forensic,shu2020misinfo,stiff2022detect_generated_misinfo}.
+It addresses challenges in digital forensics and cybersecurity, including the fight against misinformation, impersonation, and cyber threats such as phishing and deceptive social media posts \cite{argamon2018forensic,shu2020misinfo,stiff2022detect_generated_misinfo}.
 Authorship analysis is essential for tracing cyber threats to their sources, combating plagiarism to uphold intellectual property rights \cite{stamatatos2011plagiarism}, and identifying compromised accounts \cite{barbon2017social_media}.
-Additionally, it aids in linking user accounts across social platforms \cite{shu2017link_user,sinnott2021social_mdeia} and detecting fraudulent activities such as fake reviews \cite{ott2011data_opinion_spam}.
+In addition, it helps link user accounts across social platforms \cite{shu2017link_user,sinnott2021social_mdeia} and detect fraudulent activities such as fake reviews \cite{ott2011data_opinion_spam}.

 Historically, authorship analysis relied on methods based on human expertise to distinguish between authors \cite{mosteller1963aa_bayes}.
-Later, a line of research known as stylometry emerged, which developed various features for quantifying writing styles \cite{holmes1994survey_aa}.
+Later, a line of research known as stylometry emerged, which developed various features to quantify writing styles \cite{holmes1994survey_aa}.
 The evolution continued with the adoption of rule-based computational linguistic methods \cite{stamatatos2009survey}.
-The development of statistical algorithms provides the capability to handle data with higher dimensions, thereby enabling more expressive representations.
-These methods heavily relied on extensive text preprocessing and feature engineering \cite{bozkurt2007aa, seroussi2014data_imdb_aa_topic_model}.
+The development of statistical algorithms provides the capability to handle data with higher dimensions, enabling more expressive representations.
+These methods relied heavily on extensive text preprocessing and feature engineering \cite{bozkurt2007aa, seroussi2014data_imdb_aa_topic_model}.